dobe4ever/LiqTheNit/README.md

 2. Deploy your chats from the v0 interface
 3. Changes are automatically pushed to this repository
-4. Vercel deploys the latest version from this repository
+4. Vercel deploys the latest version from this repository Here's a command template to generate a codebase dump for any repo.
+The example below has a few dummy file path examples.
+Your job is to rewrite the command with custom file paths based on the given file tree provided by the user.
+Here's the command template:

 ```
 (